-for treating their pets in a numane manner.
-Yes WA Bellevue Emalyn Carr It will help make dog owners more responsible exercise.
-Yes ŴÀ Svdnev Burrus Woodinville feces and no place for the dog to get any tiny chain link enclosures filled to capacity with Control Officers to check on dogs that live in blocks from the dividing line) county Animal have contacted King and Snohomish (I live 2 tethering.
-I can't tell you how many times I the legislation wording in addition to the sure and keep the small cage confinement in I forgot to add in my previous comments to be pet again.
-Yes WA Bellevue Michael L Carr Bellevue to roam like a "rhoo run" I don't ever want to see that mishailonning of a I four one and home and only if the don has room leaving only a couple of reet left of the cidin.
-It feel the dog can be chained in as long as the barking the chain was wrapped around tree the weekend.
-By the time I checked out the dog in the backyard when they went away lot My backyard neighbor once chained up their ownersnip. allowed to own one at the animals detriment.
-Yes WA Snoqualmie Tracy McCoy assuming the serious responsibility of per care for an animal then you should not be quality of life then you have no business child is taken from you.
+It will help make dog owners more responsible exercise.
+Yes WA 1 Sydney Burrus Woodinville feces and no place for the dog to get any tiny chain link enclosures filled to capacity with Control Officers to check on dogs that live in blocks from the dividing line) county Animal have contacted King and Snohomish (I live 2 tethering.
+I can't tell you how many times I the legislation wording in addition to the sure and keep the small cage confinement in I forgot to add in my previous comments to be to roam like a "dog run". pet again.
+Yes WA Michael L Carr Bellevue owners are home and only if the dog has room I don't ever want to see that mishandling of a - I feel the dog can be chained up as long as the leaving only a couple of feet left on the chain. barking the chain was wrapped around tree the weekend.
+By the time I checked out the dog in the backyard when they went away for My backyard neighbor once chained up their ownership. allowed to own one at the animals detriment.
+Yes WA Snoqualmie Tracy McCoy assuming the serious responsibility of pet care for an animal then you should not be quality of life then you have no business child is taken from you.
 If you cant properly unable or unwilling to give your animal a decent you cant properly care for a child then that starve to death or die of exposure.
 If you are should not be allowed to keep an animal.
 If more than making sure the animal doesn't in their home during their absense then they the animal is a serious one and encompasses supply and is disinclined to keep their animal an anmial which is implied in the aquisition of comfortable, shaded area with adequate water do believe that the responsibility for the care of If a person is not able to provide a I don't believe that animals are people too.
 But I

-I am thrilled this legislation is being considered.
-Please do not water down the legislation with a numbers game, i.e. "It is okay to tether your dog for 10 hours while you are at work".
-Or it is okay to tether your dog while you go shopping.
-I might be willing to go along with tethering a dog for a half hour WHLE THE OWNER IS AT HOME.
-YOU see what I meanThe deal here is thatIf you don't have the fenced yard and the resources to accommodate a large dog, you should not and cannot have one.
+should not and cannot have one.

 The benefits to disallowing dog tethering are:1.
 It is physically and psychologically cruel for a dog to be tethered; 2.
 I do a lot of animal rescue and a lot of the complaints I send in to Animal Control (both King and Snohomish County) are for chained dogs and the filth and isolation they live in; 3.
-It would reduce the number of Animal Control field officers needed or at least the ones we have could made better use of their time; 4.
+It would reduce the number of Animal Control field officers needed or at least the ones we haw could made better use of their time; 4.
 A tethering law would promote the dog as an individual deserving respect and that is recognized by the legal system.
-We have an individual is a totally moral, ethical and normal way to treat a dog.
-This legislation would give them a "heads up" that their behavior is not otax. www.aminoow.cound.cound.
-Kaun Asi
+We have an inordinate number of people who feel tethering is a totally moral, ethical and normal way to treat a dog.
+This legislation would give them a "heads up" that their behavior is not okay.

+Yes

+Woodinville WA

+Sydney Burrus Woodinville